mechtronica/mechtronica.net/rules/mech-building/planning.md

 ### The Power Subsystem
 Every mech requires a steady supply of **Power** to keep running.
 The power subsystem supplies that power.

 The power subsystem consists of two components: a **Power Plant** and a **Fuel Tank**.
 The power plant uses fuel from the fuel tank to generate a steady supply of energy.
-In order to have a working mech, you'll need a plant that generates enough power to feed all of your **constant draw** components.
+In order to have a working mech, you'll need a plant that generates enough power to feed all of your **constant-draw** components.
 And if you want to use any other **attachments** - like weapons - you'll need enough **excess** power left over to supply those too.

 There are three types of power systems you can build into your mech: Mechanical, Electrical, and Steam.
 Since almost all components in your mech must use the same power type, it's important to choose the right one.